Dynamic Game Semantics: Introduction

 \subsection{Dynamic Game Semantics}

-We then give a game semantics $\llbracket \_ \rrbracket_{\mathcal{DG}}$ of our variant of \emph{System T} \cite{Avigad1998godel,girard1989proofs} in $\mathcal{DG}$ that together with $\mathcal{H}$ on 1-cells satisfies a DCP, which we call \emph{dynamic game semantics} as it captures dynamics and intensionality of computation better than existing ones.
+We then give, as the main result of the present work, a game semantics $\llbracket \_ \rrbracket_{\mathcal{DG}}$ of \emph{finitary PCF} (i.e., the simply-typed $\lambda$-calculus equipped with the boolean type) in $\mathcal{LDG}$ that together with the hiding operation $\mathcal{H}$ satisfies the DCP (Corollary~\ref{CoroFirstDynamicGameSemantics}), which we call \emph{\bfseries dynamic game semantics} as it captures dynamics and intensionality of computation better than conventional ones.
+We select finitary PCF as our target language since a simple language would be appropriate for the first work on dynamic game semantics.

-Note that it does not make much sense to ask whether \emph{full abstraction} holds for our dynamic game semantics for its aim is to capture intensionality of computation.
+Note that it does not make much sense to ask whether full abstraction holds for dynamic game semantics as its aim is rather to capture intensionality of computation.

-On the other hand, we may establish \emph{(intensional) definability} by an inductive construction of a subclass $\mathcal{TDG}$ of dynamic games and strategies; however, it is rather trivial.
-We leave a non-inductive characterization of $\mathcal{TDG}$ as future work.
+Also, the semantics does not satisfy faithfulness: The semantic equation is of course \emph{finer than $\beta$-equivalence} but also \emph{coarser than $\alpha$-equivalence}, e.g., non-$\alpha$-equivalent terms $\mathsf{(\lambda x . \ \! \underline{0}) \ \! \underline{1}}$ and $\mathsf{(\lambda x . \ \! \underline{0}) \ \! \underline{2}}$ are interpreted to be the same in dynamic game semantics, which is because the semantic equation captures \emph{algorithmic difference} of terms, while $\alpha$-equivalence distinguishes how they are constructed even if their algorithms coincide (n.b., this point calls for (syntax-independent) mathematics of senses).

-Also, the model does not satisfy \emph{faithfulness}: Our semantic equation is of course \emph{finer than $\beta$-equivalence} yet \emph{coarser than $\alpha$-equivalence}, e.g., consider the terms $\mathsf{(\lambda x . \ \! \underline{0}) \ \! \underline{1}, (\lambda x . \ \! \underline{0}) \ \! \underline{2} : N}$.
-As already explained, the semantic equation captures \emph{algorithmic difference} of computations, while $\alpha$-equivalence distinguishes how programs are inductively constructed even if their algorithms are the same.
-We leave it as future work to capture the semantics equality by a syntactic concept.
+On the other hand, it makes sense to ask if full completeness holds for dynamic game semantics.
+In fact, we shall establish \emph{dynamic full completeness} (Corollary~\ref{CoroDynamicFullCompleteness}).